dmitryrusakov/mxmzngscrpt/README.md

 # Maximizing script (mxmzngscrpt)
-Stretches to the bounds of the screen currently active app on MacOS X.
+Stretches to the bounds of the main monitor currently active app on MacOS X.
+Works by launching from Spotlight Search.
 So far works only for single monitor.

 ## How to use